 Because if you want to capture nature, you have to mingle with it first.
 So the tip is to become a Naturalist and get to know your surroundings before lifting the camera.
 Wildlife is not just about the right light or ISO, but it is also about the right moment.
 So, find out what animal you can find and how they live to capture the best shots at the most fantastic time.

-The knowledge you will gain will not only help you survive and function well but will also improve the quality of images.
+The knowledge you will gain will help you survive and function well and improve the quality of images.
 You will be ready when the moments come by and find compelling images that would have been impossible to capture without proper research.

 Wildlife photographers shouldn’t mind getting their knees a little dirty as exceptional images require bending the legs.
-You need to get low, as perfect wildlife photographs need eye level or even lower angles to capture the best shots.
+It would help if you got low, as perfect wildlife photographs need eye level or even lower angles to capture the best shots.

 So get prepared to also lay down on your stomach as a lower perspective can add a whole new feel to your photography.

 Long lenses are a must for wildlife photography as they let you isolate the pattern of animals.
-There is little doubt about the vitality if long lenses in a wildlife photographer’s kit.
+There is little doubt about the vitality of long lenses in a wildlife photographer’s kit.

-So ensure that you have an optimal telephoto lens as it can play numerous vital roles, such as magnification, cutting out distracting elements, isolating the best parts, blurring foregrounds and backgrounds, and much more.
+So ensure that you have an optimal telephoto lens.
+It can play numerous vital roles, such as magnification, cutting out distracting elements, isolating the best parts, blurring foregrounds and backgrounds, and much more.

 Long lenses might be essential equipment, but not all exceptional wildlife images require a long lens.
 Sometimes wide-angle lenses can result in extraordinary photos that long lenses fail to capture.
 So study the circumstances and go short when needed.

 Getting close to animals might be difficult, but it transforms a picture.
 It is indeed the best way to make your audience connect to nature.
 The easiest way to get close is by using a long lens.